 Environmental lawyer Margaret Peleso discusses the legal implications of sea level rise, useful to landscape architects

-Changing Climate - Changing Standard of Care
+Changing Climate - Changing Standard of Care by XL Insurance.

 Climate Risk Assessment for Ecosystem-based Adaptation

 Climate change as a catalyst for implementing adaptive management by the Northern Hardwoods Research Institute (November 2019)

 THE TIME FOR ADAPTIVE FOREST MANAGEMENT HAS COME!

 WHAT CAN WE DO NOW TO ENSURE OUR FORESTS THRIVE IN A CHANGING CLIMATE?

 According to the Intergovernmental Panel on Climate Change, under the more likely business as usual scenario, where humanity continues to emit greenhouse gases at the current rate, we can expect one degree of increase in average annual temperature per decade.
 By the end of this century we could be experiencing a climate like that of Virginia today.
 Great news!
 We can contact the tree nurseries down there, order black cherry, black walnut and loblolly pine and we are all set right?
 Absolutely not; at least not just yet; the next late spring frost would likely kill the new recruits!